nursyana/OS-Project/README.md

 ![image](https://user-images.githubusercontent.com/106062805/174465210-90d4c8e2-b4af-467c-a7bc-cfae3b3e0695.png)

 Okay!
-Now we are done composing it, so we can continue with the MySQL.
+Now docker compose file is working, so we can continue with the MySQL.